piggyvenus/women-initiative-workshop/README.md

      word_completion = word
 ```

-For each try, you can print out the status for the hangman drawing and the guessed word.
+You can print out the status for the hangman drawing and the guessed word for each try.
 ```
 print(display_hangman(tries))
 print(word_completion)
 print("\n")
 ```

-When all tries are completed, print the games status.
+When all tries are completed, print the status of the game.
 ```
 if guessed:
    print("Congrats, you guessed the word!
 You win!")